Welcome to the Fischer Prize

 What started as a county $100 award for local poets, moved to a statewide focus, then a regional Southwestern target audience, followed by a Western U.S. scan and has now widened its scope – making the awards available to poets in the entire country.
 The current prize award is $1000 for the winning poem plus a $500 travel reimbursement stipend for attending the awards ceremony.
 In addition, there are five finalist awards of $200 each with $100 travel reimbursement stipend.

 This annual award is open to poets of all ages living in the US.
-Deadline for submissions is in April and the prize is awarded at the Telluride Literary Arts Festival in May of each year.
+Deadline for submissions is May 1, 2018, and the prize is awarded at the Telluride Literary Arts Festival in May 18th in Telluride, Colorado.